gcallah/hambone/chaps/chap4.md

 Both of his interlocutors mumbled that of course they were part of the team.

 So here's what you gonna do.
 You gonna pick up Hampton from his apartment first thing in the morning.
 He already expectin' you to be drivin' him up to Clemson.
-But along the way, you'll be passin' Sumter National Forest.
+But along the way, you'll be passin' Sumter Forest.
 One a you gonna tell him that you got a school biology project or some such nonsense, and you gotta take some quick samples for your class project.
 And it's just gonna be a quick detour."

 "Once y'all in the park, head over to Lick Fork Lake.
 They have a park map at the entrance, so it be easy to find out where it is.
-You tell Hampton you gotta take some water samples from there.
+You tell Hampton you gotta take the samples from there.
 I got a gun for each of you.
-You do what you gotta do, and once it done, you lose both the guns and Hampton into that water.
+You do what you gotta do, and once it done, you lose both the guns and Hampton into that lake.
 If you weigh him down properly, ain't likely nobody ever gonna find a body in there unless they decide to drain the whole thing.
 And then y'all go on up to Clemson, and go about your studies."

 Alastair asked, "And you sure there ain't no alternative?"

 "Boys, he already done killed one man.
 How many more dead you wanna see?
 Better one more dead than a whole bunch of us goin' to our graves."

 Thaddeus and Alastair both nodded.